 Volunteers on Campus

-If you will have an individual volunteering for your department, below is the process and paperwork that needs completed BEFORE they begin volunteering.
+If you have an individual volunteering for your department, below is the process and paperwork that needs completed BEFORE they begin volunteering.
 Do not forget to include in the paperwork the period of time in which the individual will be volunteering.

 - All volunteers must complete a background screening, volunteer application/agreement and volunteer policy packet annually